 Both of Administrator and group administrator are able to add images from Images of Admin Portal and Images of User Portal respectively.
 Images must be associated with one group at least or be Global for being viewable

-Datasets must be associated with one group at least for being viewable.
+Volumes must be associated with one group at least for being viewable.

-See Dataset Management.
+See Volume Management.